Franciscoborges2002/Aurora/README.md

 </p>

 ## About <a name="about"></a>
-I made this project in the event of [RocketSeat](https://www.rocketseat.com.br/) called Ignite Lab that is being presented by [Diego Fernandes](https://github.com/diego3g).
+I made this project in the event of [RocketSeat](https://www.rocketseat.com.br/) called Ignite Lab that is being presented by [Diego Fernandes](https://github.com/diego3g).<br />
-But i wanted something more with the project so i renamed Aurora and started making some adjustments.
+But i wanted something more with the project so i renamed Aurora and started making some adjustments.<br />
 So this is my version of the main project of Ignite Lab, hope you like it :)

 ## 🧰 Tech used <a name="tech-used"></a>